 Selling a house in the Chicago area?
 From home valuation and staging to price negotiation and closing to everything in between, there’s a lot to keep in mind.
 Don’t worry — you’ve come to the right place.
-As the preferred and most trusted real estate agency in the West Loop, West Loop Living is at your service to make this journey an easier one.
+As the preferred and most trusted real estates in the West Loop, West Loop Living is at your service to make this journey an easier one.

 West Loop Living partners with Lofty Real Estate Property Management who is the name to remember when you need property management services in Chicago or West Loop.
 For more than a decade, Lofty's professional property managers have been running some of the most notable properties in Chicago.
 Recognized many times for quality and integrity, Lofty's licensed real estate agents and property management team is ready to manage and protect your investment efficiently.
 As an owner you get one stop access to a portal where all your financials are available at your fingertips.
-As tenants you get a one stop portal for rent payment and maintenance requests.
+As tenants you get a one stop portal for rent payment and maintenance requests

 Angela has been a real estate agent for the last 30 years.
 She assembled the team when she realized our community needed a one-stop-shop for real estate needs.